thoughtbot/testing-rails/book/introduction/test_driven_development.md

 code than necessary, because there is a clear end.
 Once the acceptance test is green, there is no more code to write!

-Working outside-in is desireable when you have a good understanding of the problem, and have a rough understanding of how the interface and code will work ahead of time.
+Working outside-in is desirable when you have a good understanding of the problem, and have a rough understanding of how the interface and code will work ahead of time.
 Because you are starting from a high level, your code will not work until the very end, however your first test will guide your design all the